ahenoch/Masterthesis/README.md

 `python3 Clustering.py -i A.fasta -p 50 -t 12`

 The FASTA file exceeds the size allowed to be placed in the repository.
-The following table can be used as input in the [nucleotide search interface](https://www.fludb.org/brc/influenza_sequence_search_segment_display.spg?method=ShowCleanSearch&decorator=influenza) of the Influenza Research Database (IRD).
-The FASTA can be also downloaded directly from the [here](https://cloud.uni-jena.de/s/fYkQ2NAwjND8oEM).
+The following table can be used as input in the [nucleotide search interface](https://www.fludb.org/brc/influenza_sequence_search_segment_display.spg?method=ShowCleanSearch&decorator=influenza) of the Influenza Research Database (IRD) to recreate the file in a more recent version.
+The FASTA can be also downloaded directly from the [here](https://cloud.uni-jena.de/s/fYkQ2NAwjND8oEM) in the version of GenBank Genome Sequence/Annotation Update <= 11/2020, that is used in the project.

 | Field | Parameter |
 | -- | -- |